-Tip: Another recipe with the exact-same name "Dry-Rubbed Pork Tenderloin with Fire-Roasted Tomato Sauce" ranks higher.
+Another "Dry-Rubbed Pork Tenderloin with Fire-Roasted Tomato Sauce" recipe ranks higher.

 1. Grill the tomatoes and jalapeño over direct high heat (450°F to 550°F), with the lid closed as much as possible, until blackened and blistered in spots, turning as needed.
 The tomatoes will take 4 to 6 minutes and the jalapeño will take 2 to 3 minutes.
 Put the tomatoes and jalapeño in a food processor along with the remaining sauce ingredients, including salt and pepper to taste, and process until smooth.
 Transfer the sauce to a medium saucepan and bring to a boil.
 Reduce to a simmer and allow to cook until the sauce has thickened slightly, 5 to 10 minutes, stirring occasionally.